khulnasoft-lab/design.khulnasoft.com/contents/components/dropdowns.md

 Todo: An example of a dropdown with section headers.

-#### Filter box
+#### Search box

-If there are more than 10 elements in the list, it may be necessary to include a filter box.
+If there are more than 10 elements in the list, it may be necessary to include a search box.

-Todo: An example of a dropdown with a filter box.
+Todo: An example of a dropdown with a search box.

 #### Fixed rows